lasagna92/TaskManager/README.md

 * Mark the task as complete

 VIEW ALL THE TASKS:
-* Disply all the task in a tidy manner
+* Disply all the tasks in a tidy manner

 VIEW MINE:
-* Display the user's task in a tidy manner
+* Display the user's tasks in a tidy manner

+GENARATE REPORTS:

+Generates the task_overview.txt which displays:
+* Total number of generated tasks
+* The total number of completed tasks
+* The total number of uncompleted tasks
+* The tasks that are overdue
+* The percentage of uncompleted tasks
+* The percentage of overdue tasks

+And the user_overview.txt which displays:
+* The total number of registered users
+* The total number of tasks generated for each user displays:
+* The total number of tasks assigned to that user
+* The percentage of assigned tasks
+* The percentage of completed tasks
+* The percentage of uncompleted tasks
+* The percentage of overdue tasks

 ### Technologies